Trigger Finger

 Our Orthopaedic specialist makes the diagnosis based on your medical history and a physical exam.
 During the physical exam, our doctor will ask you to open and close your hand, checking for areas of pain, smoothness of motion and evidence of locking.

-Our doctor will also feel your palm to see if there is a lump present.
-If the lump is associated with trigger finger, the lump will move as the finger moves because the lump is an area of swelling in part of the tendon that moves the finger.
+Our doctor will also palpate your palm to check for the presence of a lump.
+If the lump is related to trigger finger, it will move with the finger, as it represents swelling in the tendon that controls finger movement.

 Possible treatment methods?

-Common treatments include, but are not limited to:
+Common trigger finger treatment include, but are not limited to:

 - Anti-inflammatory medication